-Morgan Stanley provides UIT sponsors, many of which also sponsor other investment products such as mutual funds and exchange-traded funds, with opportunities to sponsor meetings and conferences and grants them access to our branch offices and Sales Representatives for educational, marketing and other promotional efforts.
-UIT sponsors may also work closely with our branch offices and Sales Representatives to develop business strategies and plan promotional events for clients, prospective clients and educational activities.
+Morgan Stanley provides UIT sponsors, many of which also sponsor other investment products such as mutual funds and exchange-traded funds, with opportunities to sponsor meetings and conferences and grants them access to our branch offices and Financial Advisors for educational, marketing and other promotional efforts.
+UIT sponsors may also work closely with our branch offices and Financial Advisors to develop business strategies and plan promotional events for clients, prospective clients and educational activities.
 UIT sponsors or their affiliates, with regard to UITs or other investment products offered through Morgan Stanley, make payments to Morgan Stanley in connection with these promotional efforts to reimburse Morgan Stanley for expenses incurred for sales events and training programs, as well as client seminars, conferences and meetings.
-UIT sponsors may also invite our Sales Representatives to attend events.
+UIT sponsors may also invite our Financial Advisors to attend events.
 Expense payments may include meeting or conference facility rental fees and hotel, meal and travel charges.
 In addition, Morgan Stanley provides UIT sponsors with the opportunity to purchase sales data analytics regarding UITs and other investment products.

-These facts present a conflict of interest for Morgan Stanley and our Sales Representatives to the extent they lead us to focus on UITs from those sponsors that commit significant financial and staffing resources to promotional and educational activities and/or purchase sales data analytics instead of UITs from sponsors that do not.
-In order to mitigate this conflict, Sales Representatives and their Branch Office Managers do not receive additional compensation for recommending UITs from sponsors that purchase data analytics and/or provide significant sales and training support.
+These facts present a conflict of interest for Morgan Stanley and our Financial Advisors to the extent they lead us to focus on UITs from those sponsors, including Morgan Stanley, that commit significant financial and staffing resources to promotional and educational activities and/or purchase sales data analytics instead of UITs from sponsors that do not.
+In order to mitigate this conflict, Financial Advisors and their Branch Office Managers do not receive additional compensation for recommending UITs from sponsors that provide significant sales and training support, and/or purchase data analytics.

-UIT sponsor representatives are allowed to occasionally give nominal gifts to Sales Representatives, and to occasionally entertain Sales Representatives (subject to an aggregate entertainment limit of \$1,000 per employee, per company, per year).
-Morgan Stanley's cash/ noncash compensation policies set conditions for each of these types of payments, and do not permit any gifts or entertainment conditioned on achieving any sales target.
+UIT sponsor representatives are allowed to occasionally give nominal gifts to Financial Advisors, and to occasionally entertain Financial Advisors (subject to an aggregate entertainment limit of \$1,000 per employee, per company, per year).
+Morgan Stanley's cash/noncash compensation policies set conditions for each of these types of payments, and do not permit any gifts or entertainment conditioned on achieving any sales target.

-For a more detailed discussion regarding UITs and how Morgan Stanley and your Sales Representative are compensated for investments and services, please speak with your Sales Representative.
-Clients are encouraged to ask their Sales Representative how he or she will be compensated for any UIT transaction.
+For a more detailed discussion regarding UITs and how Morgan Stanley and your Financial Advisor are compensated for investments and services, please speak with your Financial Advisor.
+Clients are encouraged to ask their Financial Advisor how he or she will be compensated for any UIT transaction.